eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Relying Parties are responsible for authenticating PID and (Q)EAA.

 #### 4.1.11 Conformity Assessment Bodies (CAB)

-The EUDI Wallets must be certified by accredited public or private bodies designated by Member States[^12].
-QTSPs need to be audited regularly by Conformity Assessment Bodies (CABs).
-CABs are accredited by a national accreditation body according to Regulation 765/2008 as responsible for carrying out assessments on which Member States will have to rely before issuing a EUDI Wallet or granting the qualified status to a Trust Service Provider.
+The EUDI Wallets SHALL be certified by accredited public or private bodies designated by Member States[^12].
+QTSPs SHALL be audited regularly by Conformity Assessment Bodies (CABs).
+CABs are accredited by a national accreditation body according to Regulation 765/2008 as responsible for carrying out assessments on which Member States will have to rely before issuing a EUDI Wallet or providing the qualified status to a Trust Service Provider.
 The standards and schemes used by CABs to fulfil their tasks to certify EUDI Wallets are specified further in the Toolbox process.

 #### 4.1.12 Supervisory Bodies